bcbroussard/iOS-SDK/README.md

 Download a zipped copy and extract to your project's top directory

-Run git submodule update to download MKNetworkKit dependency
+Run *git submodule update* from the terminal inside the SinglySDK directory to download MKNetworkKit and SSKeychain project dependencies

 Open your Project Settings and goto Build Settings -> Header Search Paths Add "${SRCROOT}/../" including the quotes